SalmanHamdouchi/CleverAI/readme.md

 - **Efficient State Management**: Redux Toolkit ensures seamless state management, allowing for a smooth and responsive user experience.
 - **Backend Power**: Built with Node.js and Express.js, our backend sets up a robust API to connect with AI services.
 - **Smart AI Routing**: Clever intelligently routes prompts to OpenAI or Replicate AI based on context, providing optimal results.
-- **Authentication and Billing**: Track your usage and enjoy unlimited content generation by creating an account and setting up a billing method.

 ## Technologies